-Area B: The Wider Village Hurn Road (two properties): A rural road accessing fields, houses and the Hurn Road railway crossing
+Hurn Road (two properties): A rural road accessing fields, houses and the Hurn Road railway crossing

 Layout and topography: A country road, which previously led to Marholm via a level crossing, is now a dead end for traffic with the only access over the railway via a footbridge.
 The designated area lies south of the road and this side comprises of a house and a designated traveller site (by the railway) surrounded by agricultural fields.
-The fields as at 2020/21 are occupied by Network Rail to develop the Werrington Dive Under project.
-The future use of this land is not clear.
+The fields were occupied by Network Rail during 2020/22 to develop the Werrington Dive Under project.
+The future use of this land is unclear.
 This has also led a realignment of the road with access now running parallel to A15 on the west side.
 The original road to the east and under the bridge is now a cycleway with access to Werrington and Glinton via the old Lincoln Road (turnpike)